l3miage-delagral/Space-Agency-Explorer/README.md

-# Welcome to the Space Agency Explorer app!
+# Welcome to the Space Agency Explorer app! :rocket:

 This app is a project made by a team of 2 students from the University of Grenoble Alpes in France.
 We are part of the 2023-2024